Frameworks › NIST AI RMF

 MAP — Contributions

 ConstantX engagements begin with a T-code threat model walk against the target system.
-This process directly satisfies three MAP subcategories.
+This process contributes evidence to three MAP subcategories.
 The remaining MAP categories are organizational activities that ConstantX does not perform.

 | Subcategory | NIST Description (AI 100-1) | ConstantX Output |